 The mental health care plan must be addressed to

-Must have your full name and address date of birth and Medicare number
+- Must have your full name, address, date of birth and Medicare number

 Sessions are $110 which is to be paid upon booking.
 A rebate of $86.15 is offered by the psychologist once the session is complete.
 You can either request a receipt which will enable you to lodge your claim with Medicare, or the psychologist can lodge it for you (as long as you have your bank details registered with Medicare).